gallardorafael/aura.ai/README.md

 - hotfix: For branches that introduces fast fixes to the codebase.
 - feature: For branches that works on a new feature for the current version.
 - experimental: When working with experimental stuff, commonly out of the scope of the version but that can be useful in the future.
+- docs: For branches that introduces changes in documentation.

 The naming convention should include the category, and a brief description of the branch work: _category_brief-branch-description_